jb-santos/svyEffects/README.md

 ```

 The outputs of this function lend themselves well to plotting using
-`ggplot2`.
+`{ggplot2}`.
 As an example, let’s plot the predicted probabilities of
-voting Conservative across changes in education.
+voting Conservative across levels of education.

 ``` r
 library(ggplot2)